IRLL/HIPPO_Gym/README.md

 Let’s dive into our React code to get a brief overview of we setup the frontend.
 In this use case, we will be providing code snippets used for the [Mountain Car](https://www.gymlibrary.dev/environments/classic_control/mountain_car/) environment from OpenAI Gym.

 If you wish to make adjustments to the frontend, you may enter the [HIPPO_Gym_FrontEnd_React repo](https://github.com/IRLL/HIPPO_Gym_FrontEnd_React) and clone it as usual.
 You cd into the repository and run `npm install` to install the dependencies required for the frontend to work.
 Once you are in there, navigate to the `game.js` file found in HIPPO_Gym_FrontEnd_React/src/components/Game/game.js.
 For those curious you can always do a stack trace from main.js to explore all components of the frontend.
 Once you visit the game.js, most if not all of the code is under the main class of Game, here we define our initial states, components, props and more of what React has to offer.
-You may notice how one of the methods inside this Game class defines how we send messages to our websocket.
+You may notice how one of the methods inside this Game class defines how we send messages to our Websocket.
 The exact code can be viewed here.

 ```javascript
    // Send data to websocket server in JSON format
    sendMessage = (routeKey, data) => {